chimera-linux/cports/Usage.md

   where builds will happen.
 If not set, `builddir` inside the build root will be used as is.
 Otherwise, it will be bound to the given path (which will be created if necessary).
+* `--bulk-continue` When doing bulk builds, do not abort the whole bulk if a package fails.
+This may result in incorrect build order.
 * `-c PATH`, `--config PATH` *(default: `etc/config.ini`)* The path to the config file that `cbuild` reads configuration data from.
 If relative, it is to cports.
 * `-C`, `--skip-check` Never attempt to run the `check` phase.